 Developing a strong grounding in number is essential so that all children develop the necessary building blocks to excel mathematically.
 Children should be able to count confidently, develop a deep understanding of the numbers to 10, the relationships between them and the patterns within those numbers.
 It is important that children develop positive attitudes and interests in mathematics, look for patterns and relationships, spot connections, ‘have a go’, talk to adults and peers about what they notice and not be afraid to make mistakes.

 As with all other Areas of Learning, the teaching and learning of mathematics in our Early Years class takes place both indoors and outdoors through a wide range of practical and “hands on” activities, adult led and child initiated.

 The adults use their knowledge and expertise to plan the learning environment which provides children with lots of opportunities to explore different aspects of number and shape, space and measures.
 The children have a wide range of structured play resources available to them throughout the year.
-For example, children learn about capacity through their water play indoors and outdoors.
-They use containers of different shapes and sizes to measure and compare and the adults model the use of these resources and the appropriate mathematical language as they support the children in their play.
 In addition to the opportunities for child-initiated play indoors and outdoors, staff plan adult led activities for groups of children and individuals based on their observations of what children know and can do.
 They plan activities to address any misconceptions that have arisen and to introduce new concepts.

 Useful Maths Websites.